 A Review of the 2012 movie "The Hunt"

 "The Hunt" is a weird movie where the entire time I spent like a horror movie yelling at the screen "don't open that door!"
 I guess I have the mistaken view that I know about how to handle traumatic situations but I think the best thing would be to get the authorities involved, immediately, for the main character's case.
-I suppose the ideas of justice I'm most readily pushing forward involve professional social workers.
+I suppose the ideas of justice I'm most readily pushing forward involve social workers.